gershnik/gershnik.github.io/_posts/2021-03-24-reverse-utf8-decoding.md

 The best known forward UTF-8 decoder (as far as I am aware) is [Björn Höhrmann's](https://bjoern.hoehrmann.de/utf-8/decoder/dfa/) one.
 It uses a clever state machine technique to avoid a long sequence of performance killing `if` statements that slow down naive brute force decoders.

-It is possible to apply the same principles to reverse decoding.
+It is possible to apply the same principles to do reverse decoding.
 If you are anxious for the code you can jump directly to the [Code](#code) section.
 If you want to know how it works, read on.

 ## State machine